kingksjo/project-grapho/recommender_logic.md

 2.  **More Personalized:** It captures the nuances of your taste.
 If you like both intense sci-fi movies (*Blade Runner 2049*) and quirky comedies (*The Grand Budapest Hotel*), your profile vector will be a blend of both, and the recommendations will reflect that diversity.
 3.  **Handles "Cold Start" Gracefully:** For a brand new user who has only selected their top 5 favorite movies during onboarding, this list of 5 is their initial taste profile.
 The system can start giving personalized recommendations immediately.

-This is the right way to build this endpoint.
-We will use this more advanced, profile-based logic as our target for implementation.